For big batch computation

 The problem

-When more computing means a bigger bill
+When more compute means a bigger bill

 What we do